bouhoula/alsacnc/README.md

 If this command does not encounter errors, the Docker environment was successfully built.
 A typical failure can be caused by insufficient storage.

+This commands also starts the LibreTranslate container, which has to download several models upon creation and remains unhealthy until the download is complete.
+Please wait until the container is healthy before running the crawl.
+You can monitor this by using the `docker ps` command.

 ## Run